12 Stunning Sedona Hikes with Spectacular Views

 More info & pics from Red Rock State Park

 The Templeton Trail at Cathedral Rock is a nice short & less risky alternative than the challenging (and scary!) scramble up Cathedral Rock (especially for those not keen on heights).
 While completing the challenging climb up Cathedral rewards with awe-inspiring scenery, it is a bit scary & even dangerous.
 The Templeton is a worthwhile scenic alternative, a hidden treasure in Sedona as it is passed over in favor of the Cathedral hike by almost all visitors, thereby making it a local favorite!

 With lush greenery, gorgeous views of flowing Oak Creek, and of course, stunning red rock scenery, Templeton is just as scenic (and even more so due to the creek views) than the more popular Cathedral.
 This hike wins the award for most relaxing due to the picturesque creek views and low foot traffic.
-And, at just 2 miles total, the Templeton Trail is a great choice for every Sedona visitor.
+And, at just 2 miles total, the Templeton Trail is a great choice for nearly every Sedona visitor.

 Distance: 1 mile out-and-back

 Location: Back O’ Beyond Rd Sedona, AZ 86336

 More info & pics from the Templeton Trail

 Wilson Canyon is a short enjoyable hike which starts at the very popular Midgley Bridge.
 This is one of the most popular destinations in Sedona due to the amazing photo opportunities, access to a number of scenic hiking trails, and short walking distance to the creek to cool down during the hot summer season.
 Be aware that the parking lot gets packed by mid morning, so you will want to set off on your hike very early to ensure a spot!